 Todd D. Doersch

 Todd Doersch heads the U.S. operations of Nexus Risk Management and is its global CIO.
-Before joining Nexus, Doersch was Managing Director and Head of Product Management at Wayne Hummer Asset Management, LLC.
-In recent years, Doersch has been active in the early stage venture world as an advisor to Independence Equity based in Northbrook Ill., an advisor and investor in several start-ups, and as a member of two angel investing groups in Chicago.
+Before joining Nexus, Doersch was managing director and head of product management at Wayne Hummer Asset Management, LLC.
+In recent years, Doersch has been active in the early stage venture world as an advisor to Independence Equity, based in Northbrook Ill., an advisor and investor in several start-ups, and as a member of two angel investing groups in Chicago.
 Throughout his career in investment management, Doersch has demonstrated his analytical expertise in risk management and portfolio design and construction.
 Doersch held several senior leadership roles within BARRA, Inc. for over a decade, including president and CEO of BARRA RogersCasey Investment Consulting.
-He also established and was the President and CEO of Cognitive Investment Management LLC a firm specializing in market-neutral strategies based on research from the field of Behavioral Finance.
-In the mid 1990s, Doersch was a Trustee and Vice Chair of the San Mateo County Retirement System.
-Doersch was educated at Stanford University where he received two Bachelor of Arts degrees with distinction and was elected to Phi Beta Kappa, and at Harvard Business School, where he earned his MBA degree.
+He also established and was the president and CEO of Cognitive Investment Management LLC, a firm specializing in market-neutral strategies based on research from the field of behavioral finance.
+In the mid 1990s, Doersch was a trustee and vice chair of the San Mateo County Retirement System.
+Doersch was educated at Stanford University, where he received two bachelor of arts degrees with distinction and was elected to Phi Beta Kappa, and at Harvard Business School, where he earned his MBA.
 Doersch currently serves on the boards of the International Center for Futures and Derivatives and the Chicago Quantitative Alliance.

 Tommy Huie, CFA

-Huie graduated from Rice University in 1987 with a Bachelor of Science degree in electrical engineering and a Bachelor of Arts degree in mathematical sciences.
-He also earned a MBA degree from Booth Graduate School of Business at the University of Chicago.
+Huie graduated from Rice University in 1987 with a bachelor of science degree in electrical engineering and a bachelor of arts degree in mathematical sciences.
+He also earned an MBA from Booth Graduate School of Business at the University of Chicago.